09 March 2025

 Matthew 5.3-12, Luke 6.20-26.

-A lot of Jesus’s teachings are bunched together as the Sermon on the Mount in Matthew, and the Sermon on the Plain in Luke.
+Many of Jesus’s teachings are bunched together as the Sermon on the Mount in Matthew, and the Sermon on the Plain in Luke.
 They overlap a bunch, so I’m going through ’em together.
-And both of them begin with beatitudes.
+Both of them begin with beatitudes.

 Beatitude is an old-timey word for “blessing.”
-Most translations follow the King James Version’s lead and begins each line with “Blessed are the…” as Jesus lists the sucky, not-so-great situation which these folks are groaning under.
+Most translations follow the KJV’s convention and begin each line with “Blessed are the…” as Jesus lists the sucky, not-so-great situation under which these folks are groaning.
 They’re poor.
 Mourning.
 Humble.
 Starving for justice.
 Merciful in a world without mercy.
 Pure-hearted in a dirty culture.
 Striving for peace where there’s nothing but rage and fear.
 Getting hunted down, mocked, slandered, driven out.
 These things sure don’t sound like blessings.

 Matthew 5.3-12 KWL